Do you need exercise to lose weight?

 6. Increased growth hormone secretion

--The health benefits of intermittent fasting in humans aren't yet concrete, there's little evidence to suggest it could be particularly harmful if conducted sensibly.
-So if a particular fasting approach suits you and your lifestyle, by all means, give it a try and potentially you could benefit your health in multiple ways too!
+The health benefits of intermittent fasting in humans aren't yet well established; there's little evidence to suggest it could be particularly harmful if practised sensibly.
+So if a particular fasting approach suits you and your lifestyle, by all means, give it a try, and potentially it could benefit your health in multiple ways too!

 Which fasting is the best?